 Don’t promote – you don’t have to be a promotional machine for your direct competitors but it might be a good idea to know what others in your industry are doing to serve your community.

 Explain – always make the effort to explain or share a quick note about why you are sharing the work of others.
 Did it move you in some fashion?
 Did you think that it was clever?
-Was there a certain design elements that caught your attention?
+Are there certain design elements that caught your attention?